Sawtaytoes/image-viewer/TASKS.md

 ### Key Commands
 - Stop listening to `SHIFT` and `CTRL` when held for different commands like grabbing a screenshot.

+### Directory List
+- It would also probably be good to cache directory listings.
+Cache would include the parent directory and each subdirectory.
+- When loading a new directory, it will still list the files, but first use the cache SWR style.

 ### Image Thumbnail Storage
 - Store thumbnails somewhere and allow them to be named by the image hash and the date.